OndeVai/page-summarizer/TESTING.md

 1. **popup.test.js** - Tests for the popup UI functionality
 2. **overlay.test.js** - Tests for the overlay functionality
-3. **background.test.js** - Tests for the background script functionality
+3. **background.test.js** - Tests for the background script functionality and OpenAI API integration

 ## Test Coverage